Marangona Lugana

 What is Lugana?

-Lugana is a white wine appellation on the southern shore of Lake Garda, on the border between Lombardy and Veneto.
-The appellation extends across five communes — Sirmione, Desenzano, Pozzolengo, Lonato and Peschiera del Garda — and encompasses around 2,500 hectares of vineyard.
+Lugana is a white wine appellation on the southern shore of Lake Garda, straddling the border between Lombardy and the Veneto.
+The appellation spans five communes — Sirmione, Desenzano, Pozzolengo, Lonato and Peschiera del Garda — and covers around 2,500 hectares of vineyards.

 The only permitted grape variety is Turbiana, a local variant of Trebbiano.
-Turbiana is thin-skinned, late-ripening and develops a distinctive minerality on the region’s calcareous clay soils that distinguishes Lugana from other Italian white wines.
+Turbiana is thin-skinned, late-ripening, and on the region’s calcareous clay soils it develops a distinctive minerality that sets Lugana apart from other Italian white wines.

-Lake Garda functions as a natural thermostat: mild winters, cool breezes in summer.
-The result is wines with vibrant acidity and a freshness one wouldn’t expect at this latitude.
-The finest Lugana wines can easily age for ten years and longer — an ageing potential that surprises many.
+Lake Garda acts as a natural thermostat: mild winters, cool breezes in summer.
+The result is wines with vibrant acidity and a freshness one would not expect at this latitude.
+The finest Lugana wines can age comfortably for ten years and beyond — a cellaring potential that surprises many.

-Currently there are 116 Lugana producers.
-Most produce pleasant, uncomplicated terrace wine.
-The few who take Lugana seriously make something quite different from it.
+There are currently 116 Lugana producers.
+Most produce agreeable, uncomplicated terrace wines.
+The few who take Lugana seriously make something else entirely.

 The name comes from a bell.
-At the Lamberti Tower in Verona, the Marangona once called the carpenters — the Marangoni — to work.
+On the Torre dei Lamberti in Verona, the Marangona once called the carpenters — the Marangoni — to work.
 The estate has existed since the late 17th century.
-The family first bottled in 1973, when Lugana interested hardly anyone.
+The family bottled their first wines in 1973, when Lugana barely interested anyone.

 In 2007, Alessandro Cutolo took over in the fourth generation, together with his sister Laura.
 Thirty hectares between Pozzolengo and Sirmione, on calcareous clay directly by the lake.
 The oldest Turbiana vines are over 50 years old.

-Alessandro’s philosophy can be reduced to one sentence: Intervene as little as possible, so that the lake and the soil have the final word.
+Alessandro’s philosophy can be reduced to a single sentence: Intervene as little as possible, so that the lake and the soil retain the final word.

-What sets Marangona apart from most of the 115 other Lugana producers: One of only eight organically certified estates in the entire appellation.
+What sets Marangona apart from most of the 115 other Lugana producers: one of only eight organically certified estates in the entire appellation.
 Certified since 2017, experimenting since 2012.
-In a region dominated by conventional viticulture, that’s a statement.
+In a region dominated by conventional viticulture, that is a statement.

-100,000 bottles per year, exclusively from estate-grown grapes.
-Gambero Rosso awarded its highest accolade in 2025 — Tre Bicchieri — for the Cemento.
-Antonio Galloni and Decanter gave top ratings.
-Marangona is no longer an insider tip, but one of the most exciting addresses at Lake Garda.
+100,000 bottles per year, exclusively from their own grapes.
+Gambero Rosso awarded the highest accolade in 2025 — Tre Bicchieri — for the Cemento.
+Antonio Galloni and Decanter awarded top scores.
+Marangona is no longer a hidden gem, but one of the most exciting addresses on Lake Garda.

 Spontaneous fermentation.
 No malolactic fermentation.
-No wood.
+No oak.
 Minimal sulphur.
 Alessandro omits what others take for granted.

-The Cemento — his most radical statement — matures with skin contact in unglazed concrete.
-The porous surface allows micro-oxygenation, similar to oak, but without imposing its aromas.
-10–12 months on fine lees, then six months in bottle.
-The result has a grippy texture with polished tannins you don’t expect in white wine.
+The Cemento — his most radical statement — ages with skin contact in unglazed concrete.
+The porous surface allows micro-oxidation, similar to oak, but without imposing its aromas.
+Ten to twelve months on the fine lees, then six months in bottle.
+The result has a grippy texture with polished tannins that one would not expect from a white wine.

-Alongside this, Alessandro experiments with terracotta amphorae: three months‘ skin contact, an orange wine that explores the boundaries of the appellation.
+Alongside this, Alessandro experiments with terracotta amphorae: three months of skin contact, an orange wine that probes the boundaries of the appellation.
 The amphorae stand directly in the vineyard — labelled in chalk: Ovest, Est.

 The Wines of Marangona